Billionaire Ogunlesi Explains 3 Sectors He’s Betting Billions On: He May Buy an Airport in Nigeria

 Nigerian-born billionaire and Chairman of Global Infrastructure Partners (GIP), Adebayo Ogunlesi, is charting a new course, this time, back home.

-Known globally for acquiring major airports across the UK, including London Gatwick, Ogunlesi has revealed his intention to invest in Nigeria’s aviation, energy, and port sectors, signalling what could become one of the most transformative private investment waves in the country’s recent history.
+Known globally for acquiring major airports across the UK, including London Gatwick, Ogunlesi has announced his intention to invest in Nigeria’s aviation, energy, and port sectors, signalling what could become one of the most transformative private investment waves in the country’s recent history.

 Ogunlesi names three key sectors he may invest in Nigeria